European Union: Two-Sided Markets, Platforms and Network Effects

 Business strategies and outcomes in digital platform markets

 Digital platforms may adopt different models than other businesses due the factors listed above.
-For example, the presence of INEs may mean that companies maximise their profits by offering their services for free to one side of the market.
+For example, the presence of INEs may mean that companies maximise their profits by offering their services for free (or even for a negative price) to one side of the market.
 Facebook does not charge for its social network services because the additional revenue would be outweighed by the loss in advertising revenues resulting from the loss in usage.
 Property portals charge estate agents rather than property seekers as the latter are more likely to respond to price increases.

 Interestingly, stronger competition between platforms may not necessarily lead to lower prices on one side of the market.
 For example, Graeme Guthrie and Julian Wright (2007) show that competition between payment platforms can lead to higher rather than lower charges for merchants.
 However, the overall price of the service – the combined price paid by merchants and cardholders – can be expected to decrease as a result of competition.